kvirc/kvirc-themes/README.md

 best suits you and the works submitted.

-We recommend [Open Source](http://opensource.org/licenses/category) compatible licences, and in the cases where you don't specify a licence, you understand that the default **[GPLv2](http://opensource.org/licenses/GPL-2.0)** licence is automatically implied when your submission is merged.
+We recommend [Open Source](http://opensource.org/licenses/category) compatible licences, and in the cases where you don't specify a licence, you understand that the default **[GPLv2](http://opensource.org/licenses/GPL-2.0)** licence is automatically applied to your submission once its merged.

 :boom: If you are not the author of the icons or artwork included with your themes, please ensure you are respecting the authors copyright or any licensing terms and have permission to use and redistribute their works and include such licences with your submission.